-The world famous Royal County Down Golf Club is also located in the town ensuring a steady stream of international visitors to play these famous links.
-Newcastle has a wide selection of hotels and B&BS to choose from, check out travel sites like Expedia and research Trip Advisor to make sure you get the best deal and most accommodating to hikers.
+The world-famous Royal County Down Golf Club is also located in the town ensuring a steady stream of international visitors to play these famous links.
+Newcastle has a wide selection of hotels and B&BS to choose from, check out our custom booking site to find the best accommodation for hikers.

 The Mourne Wall is a famous landmark running throughout the Mournes.
 The wall was originally built in an effort to keep cattle and sheep out of the water catchment area of the nearby Silent Valley reservoir.
 Completed in 1922 by skilled locals seasonally employed to build this stone wall which still stands up to 8ft high and 3ft wide.